-We expect GKB's risk profile to remain robust because of its focus on low-risk, highly collateralized residential mortgage lending--76% of its loan book on June 30, 2022.
+We expect GKB's risk profile to remain robust because of its focus on low-risk, highly collateralized residential mortgage lending--73% of its loan book as of year-end 2022.
 In our opinion, the bank will maintain its prudent underwriting standards, which we see as a supportive factor for the risk assessment.

-Our concerns regarding regional concentration risks are balanced by the high granularity and adequate collateralization of GKB's loan portfolio with, on average, a 56% loan-to-value ratio.
+We expect GKB's loan growth at around 2.8% in 2023 and further improving to 3.5% in 2024, reflecting cautious underwriting standards amid the currently uncertain operating environment.
+Our concerns regarding regional concentration risks are balanced by the high granularity and adequate collateralization of GKB's loan portfolio with, on average, a 56% loan-to-value ratio as of year-end 2022.
 GKB's sustained prudent risk management and low risk appetite have enabled it to remain resilient to economic stress throughout the cycle, including during the pandemic.
-Its NPLs, at only 0.10% as of June 30, 2022, are at their lowest for years.
+Its NPLs, at only 0.09% as of June 30, 2023, are at their lowest for years.